 When the holidays roll around, Santa isn’t the only one making a list and checking it twice.
 But the size of this list (and the cost of purchasing gifts for everyone on it) can quickly become unmanageable.

-Just coordinating coupons with your local grocery store’s sales cycles can trim your grocery bill.
-And with millions of American families planning some sort of celebration this holiday season, staple items like turkeys, hams, stuffing, gravy, and cake mix have never been cheaper.
+Who doesn’t love a good coupon?!
+With millions of American families planning some celebration this holiday season, staple items like turkeys, hams, stuffing, gravy, and cake mix have never been cheaper.

 Using coupons is always a money-saver, but combining coupons with items that are already deeply discounted is the best way to hack your grocery bill.
-And by planning your holiday meals and menus around what is on sale, you’ll avoid paying premium prices for your meal must-haves.
-Doing this can even help you begin new family traditions and try recipes that otherwise never would have made it to your holiday table.
+Doing this can help you begin new family traditions and try recipes that otherwise never would have made it to your holiday table.

-No matter what you’re celebrating this season, holiday decorations are crucial to creating a festive and celebratory mood.
+Holiday decorations are crucial to creating a festive and celebratory mood.
 But using the same decorations year after year can get old, and you may want to shake things up with fresh decor.
-For those who are just starting out, getting outfitted with holiday decorations can seem overwhelming.
+For those who are just starting, getting outfitted with holiday decorations can seem overwhelming.

 Many fun and festive holiday decorations can be found for next to nothing at dollar stores.
 You can also make inexpensive and cherished holiday decorations by doing crafts with your kids, friends, or other family members.
 If you enjoy holiday baking, you can even try your hand at creating a homemade gingerbread house.